migrau/ecvotools/README.md

 ### snk.quiver2.3

 Once the assembly is obtained (from canu or falcon for example), the result can be polished using the PacBio reads and [Quiver](https://github.com/PacificBiosciences/GenomicConsensus).
-The _src/snk.quiver2.3.py_ script uses SMRTANALYSIS V2.3.
+The _src/snk.quiver2.3.py_ script uses SMRTANALYSIS V2.3 (intallation path should be provided).
 The steps are:

  - Create fofn files from the input bax.h5.
  - Run pbalign on each fofn file.